 | Read More: What Are Tiltmeters And Where Are They Used? |

 The electrolytic tiltmeter Model EAN-31EL is housed in a weatherproof die-cast aluminium box and can be fixed to any structure either directly using 4 mounting screws/fasteners or a mounting kit that allows more flexibility.

 The beam sensor model EAN-31EL-B consists of an EAN-31EL tiltmeter together with a 38mm x 38mm square hollow aluminium structural section (beam) of a specified length.
-The tiltmeter may be factory fitted on a beam or the two can be supplied separately for assembly at site.
-Standard beam lengths are 1m, 2m and 3m but customer-specified beam lengths between 0.5 m to 3m are also supplied.
+The tiltmeter may be factory-fitted on a beam or the two can be supplied separately for assembly at the site.
+Standard beam lengths are 1m, 2m, and 3m but customer-specified beam lengths between 0.5 m to 3m are also supplied.

 The beam length in the specification refers to the gauge length of the beam in the mounted position.
 The actual length of the beam is about 36 mm longer than the specified size due to the mounting brackets provided at the end of the beams.